The Witches (novel): Radio

-Opera
+Stage

+1992 play

+A stage adaptation by David Wood was first presented at the Lyceum Theatre, Sheffield in 1992, following a tour and a Christmas season at the Duke of York's Theatre in London's West End.
+The adaptation has since been performed in numerous productions in both London and across the UK.

+2008 opera

 The book was adapted into an opera by Norwegian composer Marcus Paus and his father, Ole Paus, who wrote the libretto.
 It premiered in 2008.

-Stage musical
+2023 musical

-A musical adaptation was in development by the National Theatre for a 2018 holiday season premier.